Go Home

 TRA has a zero-tolerance policy toward discrimination or harassment of anyone based on their identity, and no one in the dojo is beyond reproach.

+TRA is an independent dojo which allows us to stand out among martial arts dojos.
+We will not use tradition, hierarchy or customs as excuses to support the status quo.
 TRA is a safe haven where members of any and all identities in any combination can feel normal.
 At the same time, TRA realizes that racial justice does not come about with race neutral policies and that Black Lives Matter.
 TRA's instructors and Board Members are required to go through antiracist training.
 TRA's support for antiracism allows members to develop their strengths and helps them realize and overcome weaknesses.
 Antiracism is essential for complete non-violent philosophy and the well-being of humanity.

 Kanai Sensei - photo by Jessica Boyatt.
 TRA has set up a lending library of books on antiracism for its members to borrow.
 Authors include Isabel Wilkerson, Heather McGhee, Ibram X. Kendi and Tricia Rose.
 We are purchasing books from Third Eye Books, a Black owned bookstore in Portland, OR.